stevewlrls/strapi-facebook-feed/README.md

 For obvious security reasons, Facebook limits access to the data on or about a page.
 However, the owner of a page can create a 'developer' account [https://developer.facebook.com] and, within that, create their own, private 'app' that can then be used to access content without the need for a formal review of the app's purpose.

-\[I decided not to have a single 'app' that all users of the plugin would share, because that _would_ have required a formal review, _and_ I would have had to create a whole business (to own the app) that Facebook (Meta) could verify.\]
+I decided not to have a single 'app' that all users of the plugin would share, because that _would_ have required a formal review, _and_ I would have had to create a whole business (to own the app) that Facebook (Meta) could verify.
+However, if you do have a Facebook Business Account then you should connect the app to your business.

 ### Connecting A Page